Are you interested in a 21st-century English degree?

 Co-ops and internships take your knowledge and turn it into know-how.
 A liberal arts co-op provides hands-on experience that enables you to apply your knowledge in professional settings while you make valuable connections between course work and real-world applications.

 Cooperative education and internships are strongly encouraged for students in the English major.

 This course will introduce students to the field of English Studies and the kinds of reading, writing, and critical thinking practices central to the field today.
 English Studies, consolidated as a field in the 19th century in European and American Universities, has evolved well beyond its initial focus on English-language literatures, language practices, and socio-linguistic concerns while retaining its primary concern with literature, language-arts, linguistics, rhetorical practices, and their participation in broader national and global cultures and subcultures.
 Lecture 1 (Annual).

-Literature and Cultural Studies (WI-PR)
+Literature and Cultural Studies (WI-GE)